-Exploratory Data Analysis is to analyze and visualize data sets and formulate hypotheses.
-It may expose holes in the data, lead to new data collection and experimentation, eventually to testing the hypothesis.
+The role of Exploratory Data Analysis (EDA) is to analyze and visualize data sets, and formulate hypotheses.
+It may expose gaps in the collected data, lead to new data collection and experiments, and verify a hypothesis.

-You can think of it as small scale machine learning experiments to zero in on a small set of promising models, which are compared and tuned on the full data set.
+You can think of them as small scale ML experiments to zero in on a small set of promising models, which are compared and tuned on the full data set.

-Having a well maintained Data Warehouse with catalogues and schema, accessibly through a query language (instead of needing to write programs) facilitates speedy EDA.
+Having a well maintained Data Warehouse with catalogs, schema, and accessibility through a query language (instead of needing to write programs) facilitates speedy EDA.

-Data pipeline, lake, and warehouse are not something new.
-These have existed for quite long to serve data analytics through batch programs, SQL, or even Excel sheets.
-What has changed is the availability of big data that facilitates machine learning, and the increasing importance of real-time applications.
+Data pipeline, data lake, and data warehouse are not new concepts.
+In the past, data analytics has been done using batch programs, SQL, or even Excel sheets.
+What has changed now is the availability of big data that facilitates machine learning, and increasing demand for real-time insights.

-There are several architectures choices offering different performance and cost tradeoffs just like options shown in the accompanying image.
-The most optimal mathematical option may not necessarily be the most suitable solution for production.
-It will depend on what are your requirements:
+There are several architecture choices offering different performance and cost tradeoffs (just like options in the accompanying image).
+I have learned that the technically best option may not necessarily be the most suitable solution in production.
+You must carefully examine your requirements:

 - Do you need real-time insights or model updates?